suffolklibraries/sljekyll/_recurrents/shotley-childrens-activities.md

 ---
-recurrent-title: "Homework club - staff available to help with homework projects and borrowing books - children under 7 must be accompanied by an adult"
+recurrent-title: "Summer holiday activities for children - try a craft activity and/or take part in the Summer Reading Challenge.
+Under-7s must be accompanied by an adult."
 recurrent-day: Monday
-recurrent-times: 1515-1600
+recurrent-times: 1500-1700
 recurrent-location: shotley
 recurrent-location-display-name: Shotley (Suffolk Libraries Local)
 recurrent-location-display-url: /branches/shotley/